 What got this started

-This story started in October 2010 at the BIF6 conference when I (Lois Kelly) heard Carmen Medina, the just-retired deputy director of intelligence for the CIA, talk about how she was part of an informal Rebel Alliance of employees at the CIA, and how challenging assumptions helped two rebels at the agency create the Intellipedia, a groundbreaking approach to intelligence that was awarded a Service to America national medal.
-(It also helped that Carmen was a high-ranking executive who provided them advice and support.
-Rebels can thrive when they have good bosses.)
+The Rebels at Work story started in October 2010 at the when I (Lois Kelly) heard Carmen Medina, the just-retired deputy director of intelligence for the CIA, talk about how she was part of an informal Rebel Alliance of employees at the CIA, and how challenging assumptions helped two rebels at the agency create the Intellipedia, a groundbreaking approach to intelligence that was awarded a Service to America national medal.

 As a lifelong rebel, I was immediately struck that an executive would have the guts to help rebels.